 Although disease progression can be retarded, existing deficits (eg, deformity, osteoarthritis, hearing loss, neural impingement) are not reversed.

-Because bone turnover is increased, patients should ensure adequate intake of Ca and vitamin D, and supplements are often needed.
+Because bone turnover is increased, patients should ensure adequate intake of calcium and vitamin D, and supplements are often needed.

 Paget disease of bone is a common and often asymptomatic abnormality, particularly among older adults.

-Complications can include neural compression, osteoarthritis, fractures, secondary hyperparathyroidism, and hypocalcemia or hypercalcemia.
+Complications can include osteoarthritis, fractures, neural compression, osteosarcoma, and rarely hypercalcemia.

 Confirmation is usually by x-rays showing findings such as bone sclerosis, coarse cortical trabeculation or cortical thickening, and bone bowing or enlargement.